NirantK/nirantk.github.io/content/writing/breaking-into-nlp.md

 Find problems that many people face.
 Usually a simple problem faced by many is a great problem statement.
 The python `requests` library comes to my mind as an excellent example of such a challenge.
 The work by `gensim` around shallow vectorization methods like word2vec and Glove was also quite similar in vein for quite a lot of time.
 Of course, with the rise of Deep Learning and better tooling makes their work less important - but they stuck in my mind, didn't they?

-Q: Why is that a great problem statement?
+**Why is that a great problem statement?**

-A: It's maximising the area under the curve.
+It's maximising the area under the curve.
 Solve a trivial problem faced by many or a huge problem faced by some.
 It has the same impact.

-Q: What's something that has worked for you in finding interesting problems?
+**What's something that has worked for you in finding interesting problems?**

-A: Find intersections with domains that have little to do with each other.
+Find intersections with domains that have little to do with each other.
 For us, there are domains that have little to do with tech/code and can see great benefits from our involvement.

 Marketing yourself has nothing to do with marketing but everything to do with the problems you solve and the solutions you come up with.
 Make sure the solution is accessible to the wider audience.
 It should not be that only a certain section of the population can use it.
 If you plan to market yourself, spend 95% of the time on a quality problem and a quality solution and 5% of time talking about it.
 This is usually enough if the first 95% is done well.

-Q: What medium to talk about these in?
+**What medium to talk about these in?**

-A. The usual are the blog posts or social media posts etc. But there is an open secret within the community.
+The usual are the blog posts or social media posts etc. But there is an open secret within the community.
 Writing papers is probably the best way to talk about stuff you’ve done.

-Q: Why so?
+**Why so?**

-A: Papers have the halo effect.
+Papers have the halo effect.
 It improves your reputation and makes it sticky.
 People might forget a blog post quickly but you can get recognition/perks for around 2 years or so after writing a paper.
 There are other secondary gains too from doing this.
 Once you write a paper, you start reading papers differently.
 You have a better intuition of reading between the lines to understand the author’s intent/pov.
 Another obvious benefit is you get better at writing papers.
 Your thought process will start coming across much more clearly.